mwarusz/omega_playground/README.md

 # Building

-Example of gpu build on Frontier
+Example of gpu build on Frontier.
+First look in `machines/frontier.cmake` and change `Kokkos_DIR` to your Kokkos installation.
+Then
+do:
 ```
 mkdir build
 cd build